squalecwilliams/scene-it-exercise/instructions/part3.md

 }
 ```

-That's all it takes to query the omdb API using jquery!
+That's all it takes to query the omdb API using jQuery!
 (We're not done yet
 though, we still need to pass the omdb results through our `renderMovies()`
-function) .
+function).
 Now, when you submit a new search, you should see network requests
 showing up in the Network tab in Chrome Developer Tools.

 ![scene it 1](images/part3-devtools.png)

-### Step 4- Show OMDB's movie data using renderMovies()
+## Step 4- Show OMDB's movie data using renderMovies()

 We're at the finish line!
 If you haven't deleted your old code already, you
 should see two lines in your code like: